Lori Tells Ronin That Customer Personas Are The Bedrock Of Business

 - Track The Most Important eCommerce Metrics Monthly Or More!

 - Vet an eCommerce Agency The Right Way – Use References, Data, Gut Feelings, and More!

-Chris: Can you tell us where a business owner should even start when they are trying to get up to speed on eCommerce?
+Chris: As small business consultants in Austin, we have a number of retail clients that have moved to eCommerce and it’s worked well.
+Can you tell us where a business owner should even start when they are trying to get up to speed on eCommerce?